In April of 2021, The Wildcat Sanctuary welcomed 11 year old cheetah brothers, Kitu and Lavani.

 Life at the Sanctuary

-While Minnesota may seem like an odd choice for a retirement home for a species that lives in warm climates in the wild, our sanctuary is the perfect choice because we specialize in individualized geriatric care through our Comfort Care Program.
+While Minnesota may seem like an odd choice for a retirement home for a species that lives in warm climates in the wild, there was a good reason they came to us.
+Our sanctuary was the perfect choice since we specialize in individualized geriatric care through our Comfort Care Program.

 With our temperature-controlled indoor areas, free-roaming habitats and onsite veterinary care, we’re well suited to give these bonded brothers the off-exhibit retirement they deserve.

-Since individualized care is at the forefront of everything we do, we will also be adding more covered and heated outdoor areas so these brothers will be comfortable year-round.
+Since individualized care is at the forefront of everything we do, we added more covered and heated outdoor areas so these brothers would be comfortable year-round.

 Whether it’s catnapping in the shade under the trees, or chatting with his new neighbors, he’s just as comfortable as can be.
 Who said cheetahs are high strung!